Acacia oswaldii

-Acacia oswaldii, commonly known as boree, umbrella wattle, umbrella bush, whyacka, middia, miljee, nella and curly yarran, is a shrub or tree of the genus Acacia and the subgenus Plurinerves.
+Acacia oswaldii, commonly known as boree, umbrella wattle, umbrella bush, whyacka, middia, miljee, nelia and curly yarran, is a shrub or tree of the genus Acacia and the subgenus Plurinerves.

 Description

 The shrub or tree typically grows to a height of 1 to 6 m and can be found to 8 m.
 It has terete and glabrous branchlets with many red, resinous micro-hairs.
 Phyllodes are spreading to erect with leaves that are linear, narrowly elliptic or narrowly oblong-elliptic shape that is straight to recurved, terete to flat, 2.5 to 10.5 cm in length and 3 to 15 mm wide.
 Leaves are hairy when young, becoming hairless, edges smooth, with a straight often sharp point.

 It blooms from October to December and produces yellow flowers.

 The simple inflorescences forms singly or in pairs in the axil of the phyllodes supported on hairy peduncles that are 0 to 1 mm long.
 The flowers are heads globose holding 5 to 16-flowers that are 5 to 8 mm in diameter.
 Seed pods form later that are curved or coiled and mostly flat except where raised over seeds.
 The leathery to woody pods are 4 to 25 cm long and 5 to 12 mm wide.

 Seeds can be collected from March to May and sown from November to February and will germinated in 3 to 10 weeks.
 A. oswaldii can also be grown from cuttings.